 Lake fish species include walleye, Northern pike, sunfish, crappie, muskie, catfish, yellow perch, and trout.
 You need to pick the rod and reel as per the species you plan to catch.

-If you are looking for a fishing rod, then you can check out the fishing rod and reel combos on the market.
-It can help you pick a quality rod suitable for fishing in lakes.
+If you are looking for new fishing gear, then you can check out our pick of the Best Fishing Rod and Reel Combos for Beginners.
+It can help you pick a quality rod and reel for fishing in lakes.

 The distance between the hook and the floater will depend on the depth at which you want to fish.